Installing and Configuring PASW

 To disable SSL validation on development and testing environments:

 Select the Disable SSL certificate verification for this environment checkbox.

-To install the PASW tile, do the following:
+To install the PASW tile:

 winfs-injector, is an executable binary that adds the Windows Server container base image into the product file.
 This step requires internet access and can take up to 20 minutes.